 This particular Debonair shows several dents and dings including some to the body of the lighter on the engine turned design.
 This will definitely affect the value of the lighter.
 It does not, however, dull my enthusiasm for the amount the lighter will still manage to fetch on Ebay.
 It is as handsome a lighter as I’ve ever handled despite its imperfections.

 And aesthetic appeal is important but not nearly is important as how well a lighter works.
-After all, if these things didn’t make fire we would all just be collecting tiny statues and sculptures.
+After all, if these things didn’t make fire we would all just be collecting tiny statues and sculptures, maybe playing action figures like children.

 I mentioned above that the integrated windscreen aids to the function of the lighter but it actually helps in at least a couple of ways.